gyulakadar1983/todo-list-app/README.md

 At that time you could only add and delete items in a single list.
 LocalStorage was implemented too (if it even worth mentioning).

-In the end of the course it was an exercise to implement multiple lists and that's it...
-But I got carried away and accidentally learned most of the vanilla Javascript.
+In the end of the course it was an exercise to implement multiple lists, but I got carried away, hand-crafted lots of components and learned a lot of things about vanilla Javascript.

 The 3 technologies listed in the Tech Stack were all learned and practiced during the development too.